 If you want to make sure you always pay your credit card bill on time, here are some tips to make that as convenient as possible:

 If you’re having trouble making payments on your current due date, ask your issuer to move it to a day that works better, says Harzog.
 If you get paid on the 20th of every month and your due date is the 15th, you could ask your credit card provider to move it from the 15th of the month to the 21st.

 Set up automated payments

-If you frequently forget your due dates, set up automatic payments, says Lauren Bringle Jackson, an accredited financial counselor at Self, an Austin, Texas, financial tech company.
-Set up these payments by logging onto your credit card account online, connecting a bank account to your card and picking a date on which you want your payment to be made.
+If you frequently forget your due dates, set up automatic payments, said Lauren Bringle Jackson, an accredited financial counselor at Self.
+Just log into your credit card account online, connect a bank account to your card and pick a date when you want your payment to be made.

-You can usually set your payment so that it covers the minimum monthly payment, pays off your balance in full or pays an amount that you set each month.
-Jackson warns, though, that you must have enough money in your account each month to cover the payment.
+You can usually set your payment so that it covers the minimum monthly dues, pays off your balance in full or pays a flat amount that you set each month.
+Keep in mind, however, that you must have enough money in your account each month to cover the payment.
 If you don’t, you might end up with returned payments and fees from both the card issuer and your bank.